yangcao77/odo-fork/docs/IDP-YAML.md

   - `repoMappings` is now `idpRepoMappings`
   - Moved deprecated and commented-out `.spec.shared.tasks` section out of main YAML and into a later section in the document.

+- October 18th:
+  - `subPath` has been added to volumeMappings, for both runtime and tasks.
+See discussion of alternatives (eg input/output fields) to exposing `subPath` below.

 ## Requirements